Faces of DePauw

 Committed to Community Service

-My time in the Bonner Scholar Program has been the most meaningful experience I’ve had at DePauw.
-I’ve met a lot of great people who have a genuine love for service and helping others.
-Through my time at various service sites, I’ve found that I love the volunteer environment and want to make community service a lasting part of my dental career.
-Additionally, the Bonner Program does a great job educating its members about the ethics of service and social justice, which is something I have come to appreciate greatly.
+My time in the Bonner Scholar Program was the most meaningful experience I had at DePauw.
+I met a lot of great people who had a genuine love for service and helping others.
+Through my time at various service sites, I found that I loved the volunteer environment and wanted to make community service a lasting part of my dental career.
+Additionally, the Bonner Program does a great job educating its members about the ethics of service and social justice, which is something I came to appreciate greatly.

-And what has been even more impactful are the relationships that I’ve made along the way as a team member.
+And what was even more impactful were the relationships that I made along the way as a team member.
 I met many of my closest friends through the team.
-The coaching staff is also amazing; the coaches regularly demonstrate that they care about me as a person and not just as an athlete.
-I’m especially appreciative for getting to work with coach Crary over the last four years.
-He has supported me greatly in all aspects of my life at DePauw and I couldn’t have asked for a more caring coach.
+The coaching staff is also amazing; the coaches regularly demonstrated that they cared about me as a person and not just as an athlete.
+I’m especially appreciative for getting to work with coach Crary over my four years at DePauw.
+He supported me greatly in all aspects of my life at DePauw and I couldn’t have asked for a more caring coach.